StrangeBeeCorp/docs/docs/thehive/configuration/akka.md

     }
     ```

-    Ensure to apply the same principle for configuring other nodes, and remember to restart all services afterward.
+    Be sure to apply the same configuration principles to all other nodes and restart all services afterward.

-&nbsp;
+<h2>Next steps</h2>